bcnzer/liftcodeplay/content/2022/05/13/index.md

 About 8 months ago I joined Wipster as their Chief Technology Officer (CTO).
 One of the first tasks I was given was this "SOC 2" thing.

-And by the way - this done by a certain date or we lose a major client who are demanding it.
+Turns out a major client is demanding it and, if we don't achieve it by their financial year end, we will lose them as a client.
 ![Internally screaming](images/internallyscreaming.gif)

 # US: we take security seriously.
 THEM: prove it!